senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 Default value of time lag(length of each input example) is two as previously mentioned but it can be modified in the **lag** argument of the *ArgumentParser* object in the [globals.py](src/globals.py) file.
 With this approach (and these hyperparameters) we created a dataset with 41755 input-output pairs.

 ### Train-Validation-Test split
 Previously created subsequences were split into train, validation and test set with 0.5-0.25-0.25 split ratios.
-This split ratios was chosen as a way to split the data in such way that first two years would end up in the training set, and the consecutive two years were split into validation and test set evenly (one year each).
+This split ratios were chosen as a way to split the data in such way that first two years would end up in the training set, and the next two consecutive years were split into validation and test set evenly (one year each).
 This hyperparameters can be modified the same way as time lag, in the [globals.py](src/globals.py) file.

 ## Model
 The model consists of a single layer LSTM and a fully connected layer.
 The hidden cells values of the last layer of LSTM are fed into a FC layer which has a linear activation.